 A short-story about the future of Civilization.
 Fiction that could very soon be fact!

-With only ten minutes until noon on this bright 20th July morning, Nathan Marcus was out of time.
+With only ten minutes until noon on this bright 20th July morning, ironically the anniversary of Apollo 11, Nathan Marcus knew he was was out of time.

 He tried to block out the eight and a half billion lives his presentation would affect as he closed his hololap and made his way from the Senate Library to the Council Chamber with the last minute changes done and dusted.